wbiker/rules_dotnet/dotnet/toolchains.rst

 The SDK
 ~~~~~~~

-At the bottom is the Mono MDK.
+At the bottom there are frameworks (.NET, Core or Mono).
+More than one version of the
+framework may be used at the same time.

+The frameworks are bound to ``@dotnet_sdk`` for Mono, ``@core_sdk_<version>`` for .NET Core
-This is always bound to ``@dotnet_sdk`` and can be referred to directly if needed, but in general
+and ``@net_sdk_<version>`` for .NET Framework.
+They can be referred to directly if needed, but
-you should always access it through the toolchain.
+in general you should always access it through the toolchain.

-The dotnet_download_sdk_ and dotnet_host_sdk_ family of rules are responsible for downloading
+The net_register_sdk_, mono_register_sdk_ and core_register_sdk_ family of rules are
-these, and adding just enough of a build file to expose the contents to Bazel.
+responsible for downloading these, and adding just enough of a build file to expose the

-If you don't do anything special, the dotnet rules will download the most recent official SDK for
-your host (if available).
-If you need a forked version of dotnet/mono, want to control the version or just use the
-installed sdk then it is easy to do, you just need to make sure you have bound the dotnet_sdk
-repository before you call dotnet_register_toolchains_.
+contents to Bazel.

 The toolchain
 ~~~~~~~~~~~~~

 This a wrapper over the sdk that provides enough extras to match, target and work on a specific platforms.
-It should be considered an opaqute type, you only ever use it through `the context`_.
+It should be considered an opaque type, you only ever use it through `the context`_.

 Declaration
 ^^^^^^^^^^^